fauxtix/DaisyPets/README.md

 This project contains a .net application built using .Net 7 using C#.
 It comprises a web api and a desktop application (windows forms), that allows you to manage pets using a SQLite database.
-It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities.
+It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities that may be related to them, or not.

 # Screenshots